 Standards come from co-operation and agreement

-Typically, our technical committees comprise representatives of industry bodies, research and testing organisations, local and central government, consumers and standards users.
+Typically, our technical committees comprise representatives of industry bodies, research and testing organizations, local and central government, consumers and standards users.

-Most British Standards are developed at an international level, either through organisations that work globally (i.e. ISO and IEC) or just within Europe (i.e. CEN, CENELEC and ETSI).
-BSI is closely involved with these organisations at all levels and its technical committees almost always nominate members to participate in the development of international standards.
+Most British Standards are developed at an international level, either through organizations that work globally (i.e. ISO and IEC) or just within Europe (i.e. CEN, CENELEC and ETSI).
+BSI is closely involved with these organizations at all levels and its technical committees almost always nominate members to participate in the development of international standards.

 BSI is obliged to adopt all European standards (ENs) developed by CEN, CENELEC and ETSI and to withdraw any exiting British Standards that conflict with them.
 This obligation does not apply to international standards, although there is a general presumption that we will adopt them unless there are strong reasons for not doing so.